 Funding a Case via Legal Expenses Insurance (LEI)

 Drivers encountering vulnerable road users such as cyclists, motorbike riders, horse riders, pedestrians and those working in the road are considered as vulnerable road users.

-A driver is expected to take extra care when driving near all passing any vulnerable road users.
-Driving too close to a motorbike, allowing the vehicle to mount the pavement, driving into a cycle lane and driving without the care needed near a pedestrian crossing are all examples of factors that the Court will take into account when deciding whether the standard of driving fell below the required standard of a careful and competent motorist.
+You are expected to take extra care when driving near or passing any vulnerable road users.
+Driving too close to a motorbike, allowing the vehicle to mount the pavement, driving into a cycle lane or driving without the care needed near a pedestrian crossing are all considered when assessing your standard of driving.
+The court will use these to decide if the standard fell below what is expected and is considered dangerous.

 Request A Callback or Email from a Kang & Co Solicitor